patternfly/patternfly-a11y/README.md

   patternfly-a11y --file <file>  Audit a list of URLs in JSON file

 Options:
-  --version                 Show version number                        [boolean] --file, -f                JSON file of URLs to audit                  [string] --prefix, -p              Prefix for all URLs           [string] [default: ""] --crawl, -c               Whether to crawl URLs for more URLs
-                                                      [boolean] [default: false]
-  --aggregate, -a           Whether to aggregate tests by component in XML
-                            report                    [boolean] [default: false] --ignore, -i              Comma-seperated list of errors to ignore by id [string] [default: ""] --skip, -s                Regex of pages to skip        [string] [default: ""] --ignoreIncomplete, --iI  Whether to ignore incomplete errors [boolean] [default: false] --help                    Show help                                  [boolean]
+  -V, --version                output the version number -c, --config <file>          Path to config file
+  -p, --prefix <prefix>        Prefix for listed urls (like https://localhost:9000) -cr, --crawl                 Whether to crawl URLs for more URLs (default: false) -s, --skip                   Regex of pages to skip -a, --aggregate              Whether to aggregate tests by component (by splitting URL) in XML report (default: false) --no-screenshots             Whether to save screenshots of visited pages -ir, --ignore-rules <rules>  Axe: Comma-separated list of error ids to ignore (default: "color-contrast") -iI, --ignore-incomplete     Axe: Whether to ignore incomplete errors (default: false) -t, --tags <tags>            Axe: Comma-separated list of accessibility (WCAG) tags to run against (default: "wcag2a,wcag2aa")
+  -ctx, --context <context>    Axe: Context to run in, defaults to document, can be set to a different selector, i.e.
+                               document.getElementById("content") (default: "document")
+  -h, --help                   display help for command
 ```

 ## Getting started